Top secret report: North Korea keeps busting sanctions to smuggle oil

 The North Koreans are also resorting to smaller vessels to avoid recognition by the coalition's warships and surveillance aircraft, the officials said.
 The assessment found that while attempts to transfer oil have not decreased, the coalition presence has forced North Korea out of the East China Sea and into more logistically challenging areas to the north and south.
 That shift could ultimately affect the pace and number of the ship-to-ship transfers, raising the cost of smuggling for North Korea, according to the three U.S. officials.

 A U.S. defense official said the U.S. began surveillance flights over the East China Sea to disrupt these illicit transfers on Oct.
 19, 2017.
 Since then, the U.S. has conducted more than 300 surveillance flights.
-Allied nations began flights on April 30 of this year, and have flown more than 200 surveillance flights to date.
+Allied nations began flights on April 30, and have flown more than 200 surveillance flights to date.

 Since October 2017, there have been 30 instances when smugglers halted ship-to-ship transfers when observed by coalition naval forces at sea, according to a U.S. defense official.